jrdatabasetools/dbworkbench_examples/README.md

 # PL/SQL Connector Builder Examples

-These examples demonstrates all data types and PL/SQL Connector Builder used by [PL/SQL Enterprise Workbench](http://jr-database-tools.com).
+These examples demonstrates all data types and PL/SQL Connector Builders used by [PL/SQL Enterprise Workbench](http://jr-database-tools.com).

 All examples contain a normal executable main Java program and a JUnit test case.